-III.
-I TAINEWOIKS ioi implementa Sustainable Development: Frameworks for Implementation SCOTCAT Credits: 30 SCQF Level 8 Semester: 1 Academic year: 2017/8 & 2018/9 Planned timetable: 1.00 pm Mon, Tue, Fri (lectures), and one of 9.00 am, 10.00 am Wed, or 10.00 am Thu (seminars/tutorials) Having considered in Level 1 why the concept of sustainable development (SD) is important and key concerns and areas of debate in understanding meanings of SD, Level 2 of the programme progresses to introduce aspects of how SD might be encouraged and facilitated.
+Having considered in Level 1 why the concept of sustainable development (SD) is important and key concerns and areas of debate in understanding meanings of SD, Level 2 of the programme progresses to introduce aspects of how SD might be encouraged and facilitated.
 This module considers broad conceptual approaches to implementing SD.
 It includes more traditional frameworks based on governance and regulation ('command and control') as well as examining the role and importance of other approaches, including environmental economics and the use of market-based mechanisms, technological innovation, self-regulation, changing individual lifestyles, education and community-based enablement, and the principles of conservation science.
 The module also addresses the extent to which these different approaches are independent or can be used together to bring about change for SD.

-Programme module type: Compulsory for Sustainable Development Pre-requisite(s): SD1000 Learning and teaching methods and delivery: Weekly contact: 3 lectures (x 10 weeks), 4 x 1-hour seminars, 5 x 1-hour tutorials, 2 x 1-hour debriefing sessions, 2 x 6-hour fieldtrips during the semester.
-Scheduled learning: 53 hours Guided independent study: 247 hours Assessment pattern: As defined by QAA: Written Examinations = 30%, Practical Examinations = 20%, Coursework = 50% As used by St Andrews: 2-hour Written Examination = 50%, Coursework = 50% Re-Assessment pattern: 2-hour Written Examination = 100% Module Co-ordinator: Dr T A Stojanovic Lecturer(s)/Tutor(s): Team taught
+Pre-requisite(s): Before taking this module you must pass SD1000 and pass SD1004 Learning and teaching methods of delivery: Weekly contact : 3 lectures (x 10 weeks), 4 x 1-hour seminars, 5 x 1-hour tutorials, 2 x 1-hour debriefing sessions, 2 x 6-hour fieldtrips during the semester.
+Scheduled learning: 53 hours Guided independent study: 247 hours A As defined by QAA: Written Examinations = 30%, Practical Examinations = 20%, Coursework = 50% Assessment pattern: As used by St Andrews: 2-hour Written Examination = 50%, Coursework = 50% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr T A Stojanovic Module teaching staff: Team taught